All About Parliament

 Two factors influenced this:-

-The idea that there might be an economic crisis if a strong Government to deal with the deficit was not formed.
+- The idea that there might be an economic crisis if a strong Government to deal with the deficit was not formed.
 Senior civil servants were pushing this view.

 Overall it could be argued that the effect of the Coalition on Parliament was limited, reflecting the extent to which Parliament as an institution has a stability regardless of who the Government is.

-The idea of a Government mandate given in the general election by public approval of the winning party’s manifesto became a problem.
-The Coalition Agreement, drawn up during the negotiations between the two parties, contained elements of the manifestos of each party but omitted others and also included commitments that were not in either party’s manifesto.
+- The idea of a Government mandate given in a general election became a problem.
+The Coalition Agreement, drawn up during the negotiations between the two parties, contained elements of the manifestos of each party but omitted others.
+It also included commitments that were not in either party’s manifesto.

 This raised questions of the political legitimacy of what the Coalition did.
 More specifically it raised questions about how the Salisbury Convention, under which the House of Lords does not vote down any legislation which follows from a proposal in the winning party’s manifesto should work.

 - This Parliament saw more rebellions with Government backbench MPs not supporting it in votes than any other in the last 100 years.
-This was part of a long term trend towards MPs being more rebellious and many new MPs entering the Commons in 2010 were more independent minded but the Coalition meant that Conservative rightwingers did not support some policies wanted by the Liberal Democrats and Liberal Democrats on the left wing of the party did not support some policies put forward by the Conservatives.
+This was part of a long term trend towards MPs being more rebellious.
+Many new MPs entering the Commons in 2010 were more independent minded but the Coalition meant that Conservative rightwingers did not support some policies wanted by the Liberal Democrats and Liberal Democrats on the left wing of the party did not support some policies put forward by the Conservatives.
 Because they rebelled on different issues it did not lead to the Government being defeated in the divisions, except in one or two cases such as House of Lords reform and the redrawing of constituency boundaries.

-The Coalition led to the creation of Fixed Term Parliaments.
-Previously the Prime Minister could decide when the next general election was held but the Liberal Democrats did not want Cameron to dump them and call an election when the opinion polls favoured the Conservatives and Cameron wanted some stability as well.
+- The Coalition led to the creation of Fixed Term Parliaments.
+Previously the Prime Minister could decide when the next general election was held but the Liberal Democrats did not want Cameron to dump them and call an election when the opinion polls favoured the Conservatives.
+Cameron wanted some stability as well.
 The Fixed Term Parliaments Act, 2011 took the power away from the Prime Minister and fixed the date of the next election in May 2015 unless Parliament voted otherwise.